 • Web applications: PostgreSQL is commonly used as the backend database for web applications, providing a reliable and scalable data storage solution for applications with high concurrency and transaction rates.

-What is MongoDB
+What is MongoDB?

-MongoDB is one of the most popular NoSQL document-based databases available today.
+MongoDB is one of the most popular NoSQL document-oriented databases available today.
 This means that instead of making use of traditional rows and columns, it uses collections and documents.
 Key-value pairs are the basic units of MongoDB documents.

 In addition to BSON, MongoDB has its native query language called MongoDB Query Language (MQL).
 It's an alternative to structured query language (SQL), which is used in relational databases.